Studentenverbindung: Revolution of 1848 and subsequent diversification

-World War I, Weimar Republic, and National Socialist rule
+World War I, Weimar Republic, and Nazi rule

-This lasted until World War I, which called all students to serve their country.
-Wartime fatalities substantially reduced the number of fraternity members and students in general.
-The violence the students had experienced at war, the uncertainty of the Weimar Republic times and the deeply felt humiliation of the harsh conditions of the Peace of Versailles caused many fraternity members to enlist in the newly founded Freikorps, paramilitary organizations thought to protect democracy.
-As open battles between Freikorps members and communist activists began, many quickly radicalized throughout society, resulting in formerly non-political fraternities developing an extreme nationalist, anti-communist, and antisemitic standpoint.
-As this was a fertile ground for the newly founded NSDAP to flourish on, many soon committed themselves to its principles, with some, such as the Burschenschaft, expelling Jews as early as 1920.
+This fraternity period lasted until World War I, which called upon all students to serve their country.
+Wartime fatalities substantially reduced the number of fraternity members and students overall.
+Three factors—the violence the students had experienced at war, the uncertainty of the Weimar Republic period, and the deeply felt humiliation from the harsh conditions of the Treaty of Versailles—caused many fraternity members to enlist in the newly founded Freikorps, paramilitary organizations thought to protect democracy.
+As open battles between Freikorps members and communist activists began, many people quickly radicalized throughout society; this resulted in formerly non-political fraternities developing an extreme nationalist, anticommunist, and antisemitic perspective.
+As this extremism was fertile ground for the newly founded Nazi Party, many fraternities soon committed themselves to its principles, with some—such as the Burschenschaft—expelling Jews as early as 1920.

-When the NSDAP seized power in 1933, many rejoiced, although it was soon made clear that Studentenverbindungen would not be allowed to persist.
-There are several exceptions, though, most notably the Corps Saxo-Borussia, whose members loudly discussed on different occasions if "the fuehrer were to eat his asparagus with his knife, his fork, or his paws", concluding that he had "so large a gab, he would be able to eat it crosswise".
+When the Nazi Party seized power in 1933, many people rejoiced, although it was soon clear that Studentenverbindungen would not be allowed to persist.
+There were several exceptions, though, most notably the Corps Saxo-Borussia.
+Its members loudly discussed on different occasions whether "the Führer were to eat his asparagus with his knife, his fork, or his paws", concluding that he had "so large a gab, he would be able to eat it crosswise".

-This led to all Studentenverbindungen being classified as "reactionary", and most of them either dissolved themselves or were forcibly closed between 1934 and 1938.
-The former members were then reorganized in Kameradschaften ("comradeships") and forced to omit their principles of democratic vote, lifelong cooperation, honor, and tradition.
-In secrecy, though, many of the former customs were still practised, although with the outbreak of World War II, few remained to do so during the war.
+This led to all Studentenverbindungen being classified as "reactionary"; most of them either dissolved themselves or were forcibly closed between 1934 and 1938.
+The former members were then reorganized in Kameradschaften ("comradeships") and forced to relinquish their principles of democratic voting, lifelong cooperation, honor, and tradition.
+In secrecy, though, many of these former customs were still practiced—although with the outbreak of World War II, few members remained to do so during the war.